jakobz5404/Gradescope-GCal-Integration/README.md

     <img src="docs/generate_prompt.PNG" width="60%" />
 </div>

-3. Enter a name for the new repository. <b>I advise you to set the repository to private, otherwise your course data will be able to be publically accessed.</b> If you don't care, you can set it to public.
+3. Enter a name for the new repository. <b>You will need to set it to public.</b> This is the only way that your calendar can access the data.
+All calendar links are public and work this way.
 Then, click <b>Create Repo</b>.

 4. Visit your new repository's secrets at the following link: